ThatCoolCoder/nosper-engine/README.md

 Mathematical engine (calculator) library written in Javascript that works in browser environments and in nodejs.

-This is the v2dev branch - here we are developing an improved engine that will be more capable and hopefully more maintainable.

 ## Usage

 This project uses a rolling release system where versions are kept in git branches, so add the project as a git submodule with `git submodule add https://github.com/ThatCoolCoder/nosper-engine`.
 Then navigate to the directory where the submodule was cloned to, and choose the latest stable branch with `git checkout v1`.